cdavoren/dotfiles/install-ssl.md

 ## Cerficate Configuration

+**NOTE:** This information is now outdated following the TLS changes made by LetsEncrypt in December 2018.
+Updates to come

 I mucked around a lot installing the certificates but I ended up with a single certificate name `rubikscomplex` with all domains attached, e.g. rubikscomplex.net, www.rubikscomplex.net, father.rubikscomplex.net etc.

 Automatic install for Apache did not work as it conflicted with the Django implementations (something about using the daemon name twice - I suspect it was trying to set up a parallel configuration under SSL but daemon names must be unique).
 The Apache plugin is only in beta at this point anyway, so avoid using it.